View our Product Catalog to find products you can try for free.

 The CeraRing™ Convex Barrier Ring.

 A lubricating deodorant works by making pouch emptying easier and can help minimise stool from sticking to the pouch.
 It lubricates the inside of the ostomy pouch and helps the stool to flow to the bottom of the pouch.
-This product also helps to minimise odour upon emptying and with pouch change.
+This product also helps to minimise odor upon emptying and with pouch change.

 Apply the skin protective wipe to intact skin and allow to completely dry before applying the ostomy skin barrier.
 It is not recommended, however, for use with extended wear skin barriers, as this may decrease wear time.